Boot Camp: Frequently asked questions about installing Windows 8

 - Click Erase, and choose one of the following from the Format pop-up menu:

-- If the size of the disk is 32 GB or less, choose MS-DOS (FAT).
+- If the disk is 32 GB or smaller, choose MS-DOS (FAT).

-- If the size of the disk is over 32 GB, choose ExFAT.
+- If the disk is larger than 32 GB, choose ExFAT.

 - Type a name for the disk.
 The maximum length is 11 characters.

-- Click the Erase button and then click Erase again.
+- Click the Erase button, then click Erase again.

-64-bit versions of Windows 8 and Windows 7 are supported using the Boot Camp 5 Support Software.
-If you need to use a 32-bit version, you need to use Boot Camp 4 Support Software, and you must use Windows 7.
+Windows and Windows Pro 8.0, Windows and Windows Pro 8.1 and 64-bit versions of Windows 7 Home Premium, Professional, or Ultimate.
+If you need to use a 32-bit version of Windows 7, you need to use Boot Camp 4 Support Software.
 32-bit versions of Windows 8 are not supported via Boot Camp.
-For a complete list of Windows OS support, click here.
+Learn more here.

-I receive a "Free up space on Drive C" message when I try to do an upgrade install from Windows 7 to Windows 8 on my MacBook Air (11-inch, Mid 2012).
-Why am I seeing this?
+"Free up space on Drive C" appears when I try to do an upgrade install from Windows 7 to Windows 8 on my MacBook Air (11-inch, Mid 2012).
+What can I do?

-There is not enough free space available to do an upgrade install with the 64 GB SSD configuration.
-Delete the Boot Camp partition and do a full install instead.
+This means there is not enough free disk space to do an upgrade install.
+You can delete the Boot Camp partition and do a full install instead.
 See this article for more information.